 Many firms underestimate how infrastructure-heavy pure C++ strategies become.

-The C++ Developer Profile: What Firms Look For
+C++ Developer Profile: What Firms Look For

 - Deep modern C++ standards knowledge